-Revenue from nonexchange transactions consist of contributions from the Commonwealth and federal grants from the DoD and the USDA.
+Revenue from nonexchange transactions consists of contributions from the Commonwealth and federal grants from the DoD, USDA and FEMA.

 Cash and Cash Equivalents

 For purposes of cash flows, the Authority considers all highly liquid investments (including restricted assets, if any) with a maturity of three months or less to be cash equivalents.
 If such instruments are included in restricted assets, they are considered cash equivalents for purposes of the statement of cash flows.